eemmiillyy/flowda/README.md

 > Make sure the `KAFKA_USER` & `KAFKA_PASSWORD` variables are exported to the console.

-1. ssh into the remote gcp instance
+1. Ssh into the remote gcp instance
-2. pull the latest code changes git clone git@github.com:eemmiillyy/flowda.git
+2. Pull the latest code changes
+   Git clone git@github.com:eemmiillyy/flowda.git
-3. build the JAR files for (flow-flink-job and flow-core)
+3. Build the JAR files for (flow-flink-job and flow-core)
    > Might need to clear the docker cach `docker system prune -a` since it takes around 3GB.
 4. Change docker compose file: kafka advertised listener cannot be localhost (~L49) to IP of machine: `- KAFKA_CFG_ADVERTISED_LISTENERS=INTERNAL://kafka:9092,CLIENT://34.141.31.101:9093`